deprecated-packages/symplify/packages/phpstan-rules/docs/rules_overview.md

 ## NoNetteRenderUnusedVariableRule

-Missing "%s" variable that are not passed to the template
+Extra variables "%s" are passed to the template but never used there

 - class: [`Symplify\PHPStanRules\Nette\Rules\NoNetteRenderUnusedVariableRule`](../packages/nette/src/Rules/NoNetteRenderUnusedVariableRule.php)